ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss_new_script_commands/hgss_new_script_commands.md

 So, if I typed ``DummyTextTrap 0 3`` in DSPRE, it would cause ``SpMartScreen 0`` to now point to entry 3 in my array called ``NewMarts``.

-Now, you may be thinking "wont this screw up shop 0 in ``SpMartScreen``?"
+Now, you may be thinking "wont this screw up the vanilla shop 0 in ``SpMartScreen``?"
 Yes, you would be correct!
 This is why I also have a command as case 1 to address it:

 ```c
 case 1: // revert shop 0